libevent/libevent/README.md

 Before reporting any problems, please run the regression tests.

-To enable the low-level tracing build the library as:
+To enable low-level tracing, build the library as:

      $ CFLAGS=-DUSE_DEBUG ./configure [...]